holoviz/hvplot/doc/user_guide/index.rst

 **********

 * `Introduction <Introduction.html>`_
-  Introduction to HvPlot and how to start using it.
+  Introduction to HoloPlot and how to start using it.

 * `Plotting API <Plotting_API.html>`_
   Introduction to plotting using the API.

 * `Streaming Plots <Streaming_Plots.html>`_
-  How to use HvPlot for streaming plots with the streamz library.
+  How to use HoloPlot for streaming plots with the streamz library.

 .. toctree::
     :titlesonly: